-The VP Manufacturing sends a message to Joe.
+This VP Manufacturing sends a message to the plant mgr. called Joe.

-I don't want to hear any more of your BS on the subject of Global Best Practices, when you are unable to get the robots outside your office door under control?
+Joe I don't want to hear any more of your BS on the subject of ISO and lean mfg. when you are unable to get the bloody robots outside your office door under control?

-Joe, take a look around our manufacturing plants that all make similar parts, yet for more
+Joe, take a look around our manufacturing plants that are all making similar parts, yet for more

 than a decade each plant has;